How to Get Diagnosed with ADHD

 General Practitioner:

 GPs and Family Medicine doctors are sometimes willing to offer a brief symptom questionnaire and discussion to arrive at a diagnosis.
-However, given the limited amount of time they get to spend with their patients, they often are not able to differentiate between all the various disorders that can mimic ADHD symptoms.
+However, given the limited amount of time they have with their patients, they often are not able to differentiate between all the various disorders that can mimic ADHD symptoms.

 Who are GPs best for?